Controlled Analyses of Social Biases in Wikipedia Bios: Analysis

 \textbf{Statistics Align with Social Theories} While our goal is not a thorough investigation of social theories, we briefly discuss``the glass ceiling effect'' and ``othering'', to demonstrate how our methodology can support this line of research, and how existing theory can provide insight into our data.

-\citet{wagner2016women} show that women on Wikipedia tend to be more notable than men and suggest that Wikipedia’s entry barrier serves as a subtle glass ceiling: there is a higher bar for women to have a biography article than for men.
+\citet{wagner2016women} show that women on Wikipedia tend to be more notable than men and suggest a subtle glass ceiling: there is a higher bar for women to have a biography article than for men.
 We can find evidence of glass ceiling effects by comparing article availability and length across languages.
 Specifically, articles about African American people are significantly less available in German (t: 29.87\% c: 31.75\% p-val: 0.0041).
 However, for the subset of 1,399 pairs, for which both the matched target and comparison articles are available in German, the English target articles are significantly longer than comparisons (t: 1,406.43, c: 1,291.38 p-val: 0.02).
-While numerous factors can account for why an article may not be available in a particular language, one possible reason for the difference in German is that articles about African American people only exist for particularly noteworthy people with long well-written articles, whereas a broader variety of articles about other Americans are available.
+While numerous factors can account for why an article may not be available in a particular language, one possible reason for the difference in German is that articles about African American people only exist for particularly noteworthy people with long articles detailing many accomplishments, whereas a broader variety of articles about other Americans are available.

 Additionally, our results show that the biography pages of transgender women and non-binary people tend to be longer and available in more languages than matched comparison articles (\Tref{tab:general_statistics}; length differences are not statistically significant, likely due to small data size).
 While this could indicate a glass ceiling effect; another factor contributing to article length is that in these pages, the focal person's gender identity is often highlighted.
 Both non-binary people and transgender women tend to have a higher percentage of their article devoted to the ``Personal Life'' section (non-binary: 8.54\%, comparison: 2.70\% p-val: 1.97E-05), (transgender women: 7.32\%, comparison: 1.92\%, p-val: 4.78E-05).
 In examining these pages, personal life sections often focus on gender identity.
 The implication that gender identity is a noteworthy trait for just these groups is possibly indicative of ``othering'', where individuals are distinguished or labeled as not fitting a societal norm, which often occurs in the context of gender or sexual orientation \cite{Mountz2009,nadal2012interpersonal}.
 We leave more in-depth exploration for future work.